9 Signs That It’s Time To See Your Dentist

 7. Related Medical Issues

-Tell your dentist if you have diabetes, cardiovascular disease, an eating disorder.
+Tell your dentist if you have diabetes, cardiovascular disease, or an eating disorder.
 Notify the office if you’re pregnant.
+If your treatment includes medications or chemotherapy, it may also impact your oral health — another reason to see your dentist and keep them informed.

 Here are a few examples of conditions connected to oral health: